NSS-Workshops/agentic-ai/src/sections/iterative-development/01-iterative-development-ask-mode/index.md

 ### The Key Difference

 Notice how each **Ask** mode prompt requests **one specific step** rather than asking for everything at once.
-This approach:
-- Gives you control over the pace
-- Allows you to understand each piece
-- Lets you provide feedback and direction
-- Keeps the AI focused on a single, clear objective
+This approach gives you control over the pace, allows you to understand each piece thoroughly, lets you provide feedback and direction throughout the process, and keeps the AI focused on a single, clear objective.

 ## Best Practices for Iterative Development